abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Two functors and a natural transformation](../11_natural_transformations/natural_transformation.svg)

-Note that this mapping does not map every object from the source category,  i.e. not all objects have arrows coming from them (e.g. here the black and blue square do not have arrows), although, in some cases, it *might*.
+Note that this mapping does not map every object from the target category,  i.e. not all objects have arrows coming from them (e.g. here the black and blue square do not have arrows), although, in some cases, it *might*.

-**Question:** When exactly would the mapping encompass all objects?
+**Task 2:** When exactly would the mapping encompass all objects?

 Morphism mapping mapping
 ---